BrentGrammer/PROGNOTES/AWS/VPC.md

 - Internet Gateway: helps the VPC instance/subnet connect with the internet.
   - An Internet Gateway is attached to the VPC
   - Pubic subnets have a route to the internet gateway (traffic goes through it for comms with internet and subnet)
+- increasing prefix increases number of subnets: /16 to /17 creates 2 networks, /16 to /18 creates 4, to /19 creates 8 and to /20 creates 16 networks

+### NAT Gateway:
-- NAT Gateway: allows Private Subnets to access the internet, but they are still private and inbound traffic is denied
+- allows Private Subnets to access the internet, but they are still private and inbound traffic is denied
 - Used if service needs to download software or updates from the internet for ex.
 - NAT Gateway is AWS Managed
 - NAT Instances are self managed by you
 - Route from private subnet goes to NAT Gateway/Instance and that goes to the Internet Gateway

-### Default VPC** - only ONE per region allowed and created by default.
+### Default VPC\*\* - only ONE per region allowed and created by default.

 - **default CIDR Range is preset for default VPC to 172.31.0.0/16**
 - Resiliency: One subnet is configured for every AZ in the region.
 - The subnets cannot overlap with others:
   - AZ 1: 172.31.0.0/20 -- 172.31.0.0 to 172.31.15.255
   - AZ 2: 172.31.16.0/20 -- 172.31.16.0 to 172.31.31.255
   - AZ 3: 172.31.32.0/20 -- 172.31.32.0 to 172.31.47.255
   - The define the ranges for the subnets that can be used within the VPC.
 - Some services expect a default VPC to exist, so generally should leave it in place, but not use it for anything in production (structure and CIDR range cannot be change and is inflexible)
 - Best practice is NOT to use the default VPC directly